-Green Building practices would be incorporated into the project design.
+The Applicant proposes to incorporate green building practices into the project design.
 The Project Site and residences would be constructed to recently updated building code energy efficiency standards, structural wind and snow load requirements, as well as FEMA flood standards which yield a neighborhood more resilient to major storm damage and subsequent circumstances which often require significant repair and replacement of exterior and interior building materials and systems.
 Landscape material would be selected and located to assist in fill stabilization as well as integrating new topography signatures into a blended and well healed visual landscape.

-The project is designed to incorporate aggressive sustainable technologies, means and methods within the residential buildings.
+The Applicant has designed the project to incorporate aggressive sustainable technologies, means and methods within the residential buildings.
 These means begin with high performance building envelopes which would exceed state code thermal performance standards reducing heating and cooling loads significantly.
-Renewable energy opportunities would be provided to home owners seeking renewable energy via pre-designed roof and site areas to host solar photovoltaic arrays.
+Renewable energy opportunities would be provided to homeowners seeking renewable energy via pre-designed roof and site areas to host solar photovoltaic arrays.
 Where possible solar panel areas can be concealed with roof volumes and would likely utilize various forms of photovoltaic technology.
 The Village of Mamaroneck Code does not specify requirements regarding the installation of solar panels.
 Systems and fixtures would be utilized to provide significant reductions in water consumption which also result in reduced demands on municipal sanitary systems.

-High performance mechanical systems would be incorporated to:
+The Applicant proposes to incorporate high performance mechanical systems to:

-- Reduce energy consumption via efficient layout and design. - Reduce energy consumption by utilizing high performance fans, pumps, condensers, heat exchangers, and heat producing mechanisms.

-- Contribute to efficient performance through sophisticated control and monitoring systems. - Reduce acoustic pollution both on the Project Site and within the residential units through high performance equipment in conjunction with acoustically baffling enclosures.
+- · Reduce energy consumption via efficient layout and design. - Reduce energy consumption by utilizing high performance fans, pumps, condensers, heat exchangers, and heat producing mechanisms. - Contribute to efficient performance through sophisticated control and monitoring systems. - Reduce acoustic pollution both on the Project Site and within the residential units through high performance equipment in conjunction with acoustically baffling enclosures.

-Project amenities would also include access to common electric vehicles as well as home integrated systems which accommodate electric vehicle charging.
+The Applicant also proposes to include access to common electric vehicles as well as home integrated systems which accommodate electric vehicle charging.